 I hurt.
 Recently we completed a painful part of the justice system.
 The trial of our son.
 As I’ve shared, we’ve been here before…so many times.
 We’ve got just a few months left of his time at the local jail before he gets transferred to the prison system.
 Jail and prison are very very different.
 It’s been too painfully real already, but now it gets even realer.
 More painful.
 More permanent.

-Cancer took the leader of the MOOs.
+Cancer took the one of the leaders of the MOOs.
 Cancer always causes pain.
 I hurt.
 I need my MOO leader and cancer got her.
 Cancer always causes pain.

 Captain Kirk stumbled upon this great truth concerning pain.
 Yes, Captain James Tiberius Kirk of the Starship Enterprise.
 Actually, it wasn’t Captain Kirk.
 It was the writers.
 But if you like Star Trek like I do, you like to think it was him.